noob-hackers/hacklock/README.md

 * Now you need internet connection to continue further process and Turn on your device hotspot to get link...

+* You will recieve patter pin in below image you can see pattern with numbers

 * You can select any option by clicking on your keyboard

 * Note:- Don't delete any of the scripts included in core files